ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

                     border.left: 10; border.top: 10; border.right: 10; border.bottom: 10
                 }

-.. rubric:: Downloading Flickr Feeds
-   :name: downloading-flickr-feeds

 In AlbumDelegate.qml, we use the DelegateModel to provide the PhotoDelegate delegate to the RssModel model:

 .. code:: qml